DevarakondaV/DevarakondaV.github.io/_posts/2023-05-23-Diving-into-automatic-differentiation.markdown

 \end{align*}
 $$

 There are two interesting things to observe here.
-First, we've calculated the gradient of $$\vec{y}$$ as a matrix mutiplication between two jacobian matricies.
-Second, notice the two matricies are effective decoupled.
-Each component ($$\frac{\partial y_i}{\partial g_i}$$) of the first matix can itself be represented as a matrix multiplication!
-A recursive relationship like the one shown below!
+First, we have calculated the gradient of $$\vec{y}$$ as a matrix multiplication between two Jacobian matrices.
+Second, notice that the two matrices are effectively decoupled.
+Each component ($$\frac{\partial y_i}{\partial g_i}$$) of the first matrix can itself be represented as a matrix multiplication!
+This sets up the recursive relationship between Jacobian matrices like the one shown below!

 $$
 \begin{align*}